cloudfoundry-attic/cf-syslog-drain-release/README.md

 - `loggregator.rlp.ingress` - ingress into reverse log proxy
 - `loggregatopr.rlp.egress` - egress out of reverse log proxy
-- `scalablesyslog.adapter.ingress` - ingress into adapters (these are tagged by index and drain protocol)
+- `cf-syslog-drain.adapter.ingress` - ingress into adapters (these are tagged by index and drain protocol)
-- `scalablesyslog.adapter.engress` - engress out of adapters (these are tagged by index and drain protocol)
+- `cf-syslog-drain.adapter.engress` - engress out of adapters (these are tagged by index and drain protocol)
-- `scalablesyslog.adapter.dropped` - dropped messages on adapters (these are tagged by index and drain protocol)
+- `cf-syslog-drain.adapter.dropped` - dropped messages on adapters (these are tagged by index and drain protocol)
-- `scalablesyslog.scheduler.drains`- total number of syslog drain bindings
+- `cf-syslog-drain.scheduler.drains`- total number of syslog drain bindings

 ### Other Configurations